The full, clinically endorsed recommendation should be obtained from Lareb.

 In short

 Metformin is prescribed for gestational diabetes and diabetes type 2 during pregnancy.
-Renal clearance increases during pregnancy, which reduces metformin exposure.
-Hence, dose adjustments may be needed, but should not unnecessarily prolong time to adequate glucose control.
+Renal clearance increases during pregnancy, which reduces metformin exposure, especially in third trimester.
+Clinical data and PBPK modelling together support the view that higher doses, similar to those used in nonpregnant adults, may be needed in some women to maintain glycaemic control.
 Based on the weighing of benefits and risks, the working committee derived an appropriate dose adjustment.
 Consult Lareb for the model-informed dosing recommendations.